 test, where an asphalt consultant J.W.
-Howard added that the asphalt was of inform quality in it becomes the lard or slime."
+Howard added that the asphalt was of inform quality in it becomes like lard or slime."
 Who would have thought that there were actually two "chewing" tests, one by mouth and the other by machine?
-I must confess, I would have been incredibly disappointed if I have been really a shing but 15 minutes through a
+I must confess, I would have been incredibly disappointed if I have learned that chewing asphalt to determine its quality was never really a thing... but 15 minutes there find